MythEvolved/Aegisub-Scripts/README.md

 # Aegisub Scripts
-Scripts that I created to ease the work and make things a little bit faster.
+Scripts that I created to ease the work and make things go a little bit faster.